charles-uno/mtg-flashcards/README.md

 ## Limitations of the Model

 The model present here is pretty stripped-down in the interest of performance.
-For example, it only handles green mana, so it ignores the possibility of transmuting Tolaria West.
-Dealing with multiple colors of mana is computationally expensive, and it hardly ever matters in the first few turns of the game.
+For example, it only handles green mana.
+Adding blue mana into the mix is computationally demanding, and Tolaria West just doesn't matter that often in the first few turns of the game.